 Heifer International has one of the greenest buildings in the nation located in Little Rock.
 Heifer International Headquarters was specifically designed to be “green.”
 From the land to the building materials bought at online stores like Superdurables, everything was designed with environmentally responsible methods and materials in mind.

 The site chosen for the building was an abandoned railroad yard in a warehouse district.
 It needed cleaning up.
 So, Heifer took the challenge and removed 75,000 tons of “dirty” earth, lots of scrap and some dilapidated buildings.
-They used the masonry from some of the buildings for the new construction, so it was green even before it was built.
+They used the masonry from some of the buildings for the new construction, so it was green even before it was built, that was one of the reasons they hired terminix IL to vacate the area from animals and insects..

 What makes it green: